ninjy/DATA441_P2/DATA441.md

 	print('The Cross-validated Mean Squared Error for Locally Weighted Regression is : '+str(np.mean(mse_lwr))) print('The Cross-validated Mean Squared Error for Random Forest is : '+str(np.mean(mse_rf)))

-The Cross-validated Mean Squared Error for Locally Weighted Regression is : 44.93819920178596 The Cross-validated Mean Squared Error for Random Forest is : 45.157001913168806
+The Cross-validated Mean Squared Error for Locally Weighted Regression is : 96.28855156140101 The Cross-validated Mean Squared Error for Random Forest is : 45.63543605026065

-Based on the output, the MSE for Locally Weighted Regression is smaller than the Random Forest, which indicates that Locally Weighted Regression is doing a better job of fitting the data.
+Based on the output, the MSE for Random Forest is smaller than the Locally Weighted Regression, which indicates that Random Forest is doing a better job of fitting the data.

 ### Grid Search CV
 	lwr_pipe = Pipeline([('zscores', StandardScaler()),